dynamsoft-docs/barcode-reader-docs-server/programming/java/release-notes/java-7.md

 ### IMPROVED

 - Optimized barcode reading workflow for QRCode/DataMatrix/Aztec code recognition.
 A QRCode/DataMatrix/Aztec barcode zone will be submitted to the deblurring process when its decoding results vary with different binarization arguments.
 - Reduced the error rate of 1D barcode recognition.
-Giving more chances for confirmation of a 1D barcode decoding result whose confidence isn’t extreme high.
+Giving more chances for confirmation of a 1D barcode decoding result whose confidence isn't extreme high.
 - Reduced the possibility of conflicts with neighbour barcodes.
 This improved the precision of the zone to be deleted when a barcode is recognized successfully.

 ### FIXED